wahani/pasterSAE2016/Rmd/outliers.md

 - Set the frequency or probability for adding contaminated observations.
-- You can choose between unit and area level outliers, i.e. \textit{outlying} units or \textit{outlying} groups in the data.
+- You can choose between unit and area level outliers, i.e. \textit{outlying} units or groups in the data.

 ```r